 In Copa Libertadores matches, spread betting — commonly referred to as the Asian handicap or goal line — assigns a virtual advantage or deficit to one side.
-A -1.5 spread on a favorite means that team must win by two or more goals for the bet to cash, while the underdog at +1.5 covers with a draw or any victory.
-Unlike basketball where spreads routinely land in double digits, football spreads in Libertadores rarely exceed -2.5, making every half-goal increment significant.
-The tight margins reflect the tournament's competitive nature, where home-field advantage in South American stadiums can be enormous but rarely translates into blowouts.
+A -1.5 spread on a home favorite means that team must win by two or more goals for the bet to cash, while the underdog at +1.5 wins the bet as long as they lose by no more than one goal or produce a draw or outright win.
+Unlike basketball, where spreads routinely land in double digits, football spreads in the Libertadores are tight, typically ranging from -0.5 to -2.5, which makes every goal critically important and margins razor-thin.

 Vig Rankings